milkybonestudio/yomu/README.md

  <br>

- The "jogo"/Game contains blocks with one in their own assemblye and responsable for one game type. <br>
+ The "jogo"/Game contains blocks with one in their own assembly and responsable for one game type. <br>

  The flow is:
  ```